outsinre/outsinre.github.com/_posts/2017-09-20-firewalld.md

 1. Default zone is *public* to which unmatched traffic would be directed.

    For use in public areas.
 You do not trust the other computers on networks to not harm your computer.
 Only selected incoming connections are accepted.
-2. You *activate* a zone by binding a network interface or source IP address range(s) to it.
+2. We *activate* a zone (`--get-active-zones`) by binding a network interface or source IP address range(s) to it.
 Any firewall rules in the zone then apply to that network interface or IP address range(s).

-   We can have 0 active zone.
 3. We can also examine *firewalld* settings by *iptables* command.

 # service and port

-1. service is pre-defined well-known ports like http, https etc.
+1. Services are pre-defined well-known ports like http, https etc.

    Check */usr/lib/firewalld/services* XML definitions.
 You shouldn't edit those files.
 2. To edit a servce (i.e. change ssh port):

-   1. Copy */usr/lib/firewalld/services/ssh.xml* to */etc/firewalld/services/*; change port there.
+   Copy */usr/lib/firewalld/services/ssh.xml* to */etc/firewalld/services/*; change port there.
-   2. Adding port directly to default zone.

    ```xml
    <?xml version="1.0" encoding="utf-8"?>